 Nigamanth has been part of the team that executed implementation for their first client and since then, the implementation for larger enterprise clients like Marico, ITC, Nestle, Tata, and more.
 In this freewheeling chat, he shares his early experiences, the implementation growth journey, and lessons along the way.

-Let’s get started.
-(The conversation has been edited for brevity and clarity.)
+Note: The conversation has been edited for brevity and clarity.

 This is where Pando comes in.
 Essentially, we digitize the supply chain for a company.
 In addition to freight management, we also offer additional optimization layers such as data analytics and network spread so they can leverage data to improve deliveries and efficiencies.

 In the last two years, Pando has established the right product-market fit.
 We grew rather quickly—by enterprise standards—to 20 enterprise clients as of December 2020.